 Demand coincident with high electricity demand days

 Coincidence factors (CF).
-Coincidence factors are the fractions of the rated load reductions that occur during each of the peak demand windows.
+Coincidence factors are the fractions of rated load reductions that occur during each of the peak demand windows.
 They are the ratio of the demand reductions during the coincident window to the connected load reductions.
 Other issues, such as diversity and load factors, are automatically accounted for, and only the coincidence factor will be necessary to determine coincident demand reductions from readily observable equipment nameplate (rated) information.
 In other words, coincident demand reduction will simply be the product of the coincidence factor and the connected equipment load kW reduction.

 Common practice.
 The predominant technology(ies) implemented or practice(s) undertaken in a particular region or sector.
 Common practices can be used to define a baseline.